 Fresh Mexican Food in Urbana

 Careful not to over indulge on the fresh tortilla chips and addicting sauces at Huaraches Moroleon while you wait for your main dish to arrive.
 Their signature huarache, a large homemade corn tortilla filled with your meat of choice topped with a grilled pineapple and a side of pico de gallo and sour cream is delicious.

 Cupping at Colombia Street Roastery

-Find your cup of joe at Champaign’s very own local coffee roastery.
+Find your perfect cup of joe Colombia Street Roastery.
 Sample a section of their coffees before you buy and if you happen to be in town on a Saturday, check to see if cupping is offered that day.
 Joe’s favorite is the Mexico and my favorite is the barrel aged coffees.

 Cool Down with a Fudgsicle